Anantk2908/SummarizeTube/README.md

 # YouTube RAG

-A Retrieval-Augmented Generation (RAG) application for YouTube videos.
+A Retrieval-Augmented Generation (RAG) application for YouTube videos with enhanced retrieval accuracy.

 ## Features